gggliuye/gggliuye.github.io/_posts/2020-09-10-philo-death-of-soul.md

 * can't be detected.

 [^1]: Socrates argued for the inappropriate of the metaphor of the music, while he should argue that "harmony isn't invisible" or "harmony can't be destoryed".
 And harmony can be sensed, and not invisible, according to the border definition 2 of invisible.

+**Harmony metaphor** :

+* It cannot exist before the existence of the physical instruments.
+Plato argue that the soul can exist previous to the body. while his arguments are not persuasive.
+* Harmony can vary. but we found mind can come in degrees.
+* Soul can be good or evil.  we say a good soul being harmonic, while we don't talk the harmony of harmony.
+But we can also talk about different kinds of harmonies.
+* Soul is capable of diecting the body, and opposing the body.
+If we talking about the physicism, talking about the soul is talking about the functional of the body.
+How can the abilities of the body affect itself ?
+Some parts of the body can order other parts. **It's just one part of the body affecting other parts of the body.**